Macau independence: Commentary

-Pro-democracy Macau Legislative Assembly member Au Kam San suggested that Global Times may have deliberately exaggerated by labeling opposition candidates as advocates of "Macau independence."
-He pointed out that the vast majority of Macau's population consists of new immigrants from mainland China or second-generation immigrants, with only about one-third being native-born Macau residents.
-Furthermore, since the 1960s, Macau's civil society has been dominated by pro-Beijing associations; following China's reform and opening-up, the entire society has become closely aligned with the Beijing government.
-As a result, the notion of "Macau independence" has no market or support.

-Radio France Internationale commented that the "Macau independence" issue is a farcical narrative fabricated by the authorities to suppress the opposition.
+Pro-democracy Macau Legislative Assembly member Au Kam San suggested that the Global Times may have deliberately exaggerated by labeling opposition candidates as advocates of Macau independence.
+He pointed out that the vast majority of Macau's population consists of new immigrants from mainland China or second-generation immigrants, with only about one-third native-born Macau residents.
+Since the 1960s, Macau's civil society has been dominated by pro-Beijing associations; following China's reform and opening-up, the society has become closely aligned with the Beijing government.
+As a result, the notion of Macau independence has little support.
+According to Radio France Internationale, Macau independence issue is a farcical narrative fabricated by the authorities to suppress the opposition.

-Pundit Lee Kwok-keung believes that certain vested interest groups exaggerate the influence of "Macau independence" to create a fictional enemy, aiming to win favor and rewards from the Chinese government.
-He compared these individuals to late Ming Dynasty generals who fabricated enemies and inflated minor skirmishes into grand victories to falsely report military achievements, thereby securing imperial commendations and military funds through deception.
-Lee further argued that the greatest threat to the regime is not the opposition figures accused of advocating independence, who "have nothing more than a pen and a voice."
-Instead, he argued that it lies with the real estate developers who, since Macau's handover, have amassed wealth through unscrupulous land speculation and hoarding.
+Pundit Lee Kwok-keung believes that vested-interest groups exaggerate the issue of Macau independence to create a fictional enemy, aiming to win favor (and rewards) from the Chinese government.
+He compared these individuals to late-Ming-dynasty generals who fabricated enemies and inflated minor skirmishes into grand victories, securing imperial commendations and military funds through deception.
+According to Lee, the greatest threat to the regime is not the opposition figures accused of advocating independence who "have nothing more than a pen and a voice"; it is the real estate developers who have amassed wealth through unscrupulous land speculation and hoarding since the handover of Macau.

-Macau government-appointed legislator and University of Macau Law Professor Iau Teng Pio, in his article "Comprehensively and Accurately Implementing 'One Country, Two Systems' as the Fundamental Guarantee for Macau's Prosperity and Stability," argued that the Macau government's efforts to promote patriotic education among young people have enhanced their understanding of the development, culture, and values of the Chinese nation, as well as China's modern historical progress and Macau's relationship with the country.
-This has helped students "accurately understand the nation and Macau," thereby preventing pro-independence rhetoric, fostering patriotism, and supporting the implementation of "one country, two systems" in Macau.
+In his article, "Comprehensively and Accurately Implementing 'One Country, Two Systems' as the Fundamental Guarantee for Macau's Prosperity and Stability," government-appointed legislator and University of Macau law professor Iau Teng Pio wrote that the Macau government's efforts to promote patriotic education among young people have enhanced their understanding of the development, culture, and values of the Chinese nation, China's historical progress, and Macau's relationship with the country.
+This has helped students "accurately understand the nation and Macau," preventing pro-independence rhetoric, fostering patriotism, and supporting the implementation of "one country, two systems" in Macau.

-Hong Kong freelance writer Hau Chun-on, on the other hand, argued that Macau, with a history of 500 years of independence from mainland rule—longer than Hong Kong—has an even greater claim to independence.
-Hau suggested that Macau's independence could follow examples of "small nations separating from larger powers" around the world and proposed that Macau could model itself after Monaco, relying on its gambling industry as an economic pillar.
-An independent Macau, he argued, could establish "true democracy" and "plan ahead" to address potential livelihood issues.
+Hong Kong freelance writer Hau Chun-on countered that Macau, with a history of 500 years of independence from mainland rule (longer than Hong Kong), has a greater claim to independence.
+Hau suggested that Macau's independence could follow examples of "small nations separating from larger powers" around the world and proposed that Macau could model itself on Monaco, relying on its gambling industry as an economic pillar.
+An independent Macau, he said, could establish "true democracy" and "plan ahead" to address potential economic issues.